craigfrancis/framework/framework/0.1/doc/setup/units.md

 ## Files

-To create a unit, simply add a 'php' and a 'ctp' file to the folder:
+To create a unit, simply add a 'php' and a 'ctp' file to a sub-folder of:

 	/app/unit/

-	/app/unit/search-form.php
+	/app/unit/search/search-form.php
-	/app/unit/search-form.ctp
+	/app/unit/search/search-form.ctp

 The 'php' file contains a class of the same name (with underscores and 'unit' suffix), and the 'ctp' file contains the HTML.

 If you are just going to use an object for the HTML output, and it provides a html() method (e.g. the form helper), then the 'ctp' file is optional.

-You can also create sub-folders to help group files, for example:
+The sub-folders are used to help group files, for example:

 	/app/unit/news/